 Needless to say, the garden plans got ditched and I focused on smaller projects.
 Now that I’ve started getting more successful at gardening and my children are getting older, I add a little more to our garden plot each year.

 I wish that I knew the importance of this in the beginning of our journey.
 It hasn’t been until recently that I’ve learned the value in great partners.

 I have met some truly amazing people through social media and while networking.
 Which has not only led to new friendships, its also taught me may different homesteading skills.
 I have truly enjoyed seeing how various people homestead and learning what makes them successful!

 Set Goals & Stay Organized

-Staying organized is the only way that I avoid chaos in this life as a wife and mom with a homestead, future homeschool and growing business.
-I learned a little while back that setting goals, staying organized and moving towards minimalism are what helps me to stay focused.
-I wrote a couple of posts about avoiding chaos and decluttering the homestead – both of which are what has helped me to stay on path.
-Without having goals and organization in my life, it would quickly become a hot mess.
-And I don’t have time for that!
-Ha.
+Staying organized is the only way that I avoid chaos in this life as a wife and home with a homestead.
+I learned a little while back that setting goals, staying organized, and moving towards minimalism are what helps me to stay focused.